SurbhiWadhwa1/sky130-CMOS-Design-SPICE-Workshop/README.md

 <ul>
  <h3>Part 1: Introduction to Circuit Design and SPICE Simulation</h3>
     <h4>What was learnt</h4>
     In this we learnt how SPICE can be used to study the device behaviour by simulating the circuits and analyzing the waveforms.
-W/L ratio is an important parameter in deciding the cdevice performance.
+W/L ratio is an important parameter in deciding the device performance.
+We study the structure of NMOS- it consists of a p-type substrate and has 4 terminals- source, drain

   <li>Drain-to-Source Voltage (Vds)</li>
   <li>Characteristic plots</li>